1607 Bristol Channel floods: Commemorations

-The flood was commemorated in a contemporary pamphlet entitled God's warning to the people of England by the great overflowing of the waters or floods.
+The flood was commemorated in a contemporary pamphlet entitled God's warning to the people of England by the great overflowing of the waters or floods, by William Jones.

-On the 400th anniversary, 30 January 2007, BBC Somerset looked at the possible causes and asked whether it could happen again in the county.
+On the 400th anniversary, 30 January 2007, BBC for the Somerset area looked at the possible causes and asked whether it could happen again in the county.
+BBC Somerset Sound broadcast an anniversary programme and a special report was filed for BBC Points West.

-In 2006 "Flood 400", a church and community partnership, was set up to commemorate the Great Flood.
-A commemorative service was held, on the anniversary day in 2007, with the Bishop of Bath and Wells.
-A series of events took place, throughout the year, centred on the public buildings in the villages of Goldcliff, Nash and Redwick and included exhibitions, lectures, religious services, school visits, guided tours and walks.
-A festival weekend took place between 24 and 28 May 2007.